FullScreenShenanigans/Documentation/Storage.md

 ### Auto Save

 By default, the values in localStorage are not updated when their values change.
-Auto saving, which updates a value in localStorage, can be enabled when making the ItemsHolder container.
+Auto saving, which updates an item's value in localStorage when the value is changed, can be enabled when making the ItemsHolder container.

 ```typescript
 let ItemsHolder = new ItemsHoldr({ autoSave: true });